sfbrigade/codeforsanfrancisco.org/_events/2018-03-03-open-data-day.md

 way to take some interesting data and host it somewhere in a way that enables applications to be built on top of it.
 I'll show how I used it to build a search engine for trees in San Francisco using data from DataSF.

+#### Brief introduction to the "Wikipedia of maps"

+**Sam Estabrook**

+OpenStreetMap (OSM) is a global, collaborative open map data project (ODbL license) being built by volunteers.
+For the last 13 years the map has grown into a primary source of geographic data for many places around the world and for many products and services.

 ### Learning Opportunities

 #### Open Data 101